abdokamel2001/Python-Sudoku/README.md

-# Sudoku Solver and Generator
+# Sudoku Solver and Generator in Python

 This repository contains a Python program that can generate and solve Sudoku puzzles.<br>
 The user can specify the number of empty cells in the puzzle , and the program will find<br>